 The Washington State Coalition Against Domestic Violence mobilizes our member programs and allies to end domestic violence through advocacy and action for social change.

 We are working to create a world where all people can live and love freely without fear because living a life free of violence is a basic human right.
-Our Theory of Change is a visual representation of the path we are following to create the changes we seek.
+Our Theory of Change is a visual representation of the future we are trying to create, and the paths we are following to achieve the changes we seek.
 To learn more, please check out our Theory of Change Frequently Asked Questions.

 Principles of Unity